Michael Brenner (historian): Career

-Brenner, who frequently takes positions on public issues, is a considered a prominent critic of the party "Alternative for Germany" (AfD), against which he has repeatedly spoken out.
+Brenner, who frequently takes positions on public issues, is a proponent of a Muslim for the office of Federal President.
+In 2016 he advocated the publicist Navid Kermani, whom he described as the "most interesting voice in Germany".
+He is also considered a prominent critic of the party "Alternative for Germany" (AfD), against which he has repeatedly spoken out.

+In 2023, Brenner was appointed by Federal Minister of the Interior Nancy Faeser as member of an eight-person commission to re-appraise the attack on Israeli athletes and team members at the 1972 Summer Olympics to answer unresolved questions.

 Honors and awards

 In 1981, Michael Brenner won the first prize of the German-wide Federal President's History Competition among 13,000 competitors.